 The following community design principles aim to build on local assets, address these issues and move closer to the sector plan vision to enhance the quality of life for all people in the Greater Lyttonsville area.

-Maintain compatibility with existing neighborhood character and identity.
+Promote diversity

+and equitable

+development, and

+enhance social

+connections

-Promote diversity and enhance social connections between community members.
+between community

+members.

+Improve

+walkability

+and bikeability

+throughout the

-Improve walkability and bikeability throughout the community and to transit stations.
+community and to

+transit stations.

-Expand the open space network with a range of types, uses and sizes.
+Expand the open space network with

+a range of types,

+uses and sizes.

+Increase

+ecological

+health, water

-Increase ecological health, water quality and energy conservation.
+quality and energy

+conservation.